fatma2585/RLcalc/README.md

 ## Introduction

-This package is used to constrain huge Astronomical catalogs/surveys to subsets based on redshift ranges to study the evolution of objects and make subsets based on their masses or any parameter we want to study.
-Furthermore, we visualize these subsets with their mean points.
+This package used to calcualte the Radio Loudness parmater of gaalxies or Quasars, whcih is the radio between the radio flux to optical flux.

 ## Motivation

-The mass_luminosity_function is a Python package for calculating the mass-luminosity function of quasars.
-The mass-luminosity function is an important statistical relationship between the masses of supermassive black holes (SMBHs) at galaxies' centers and the quasars' luminosities.

 ## Installation